tus/tus-resumable-upload-protocol/protocol.md

 ### Concatenation

-This extension can be used to merge multiple uploads into a single one enabling clients to perform parallel uploads and uploading non-contiguous chunks.
-If the server supports this extension it MUST be announced by adding the `concatenation` element to the `Tus-Extension` header.
+This extension can be used to merge multiple uploads into a single one enabling Clients to perform parallel uploads and uploading non-contiguous chunks.
+If the Server supports this extension it MUST be announced by adding the `concatenation` element to the `Tus-Extension` header.

 A partial upload is an upload which represents a chunk of a file.
 It is constructed by including the `Concat: partial` header when creating a new resource using the [File Creation](#file-creation) extension.
 Multiple partial uploads are merged into a final upload in a specific order.
-The server SHOULD NOT process these partial uploads until they are merged to form a final upload.
+The Server SHOULD NOT process these partial uploads until they are merged to form a final upload.
 The length of the final resource MUST be the sum of the length of all partial resources.
 A final upload is considered finished if all of its partial uploads are finished.

-In order to create a new final upload the client MUST omit the `Entity-Length` header and add the `Concat` header to the file creation request.
+In order to create a new final upload the Client MUST omit the `Entity-Length` header and add the `Concat` header to the file creation request.
 The headers value is the string `final` followed by a semicolon and a space-separated list of the URLs of the partial uploads which will be merged.
 The order of this list